Bagrat VI of Georgia

 Bagrat VI (ბაგრატ VI; c.
-1439 – 1478), a representative of the Imeretian branch of the Bagrationi dynasty, was a king of Imereti (as Bagrat II) from 1463, and a king of Georgia from 1465 until his death.
+1439 – 1478), a representative of the Imeretian branch of the Bagrationi dynasty, was a king (mepe) of Imereti (as Bagrat II) from 1463, and a king of Georgia from 1465 until his death.

 Life

-He was the son of Prince George.
+He was the son of Prince Prince George of Georgia and his wife, Princess Gulashar (Gulkhan) of Imereti.
 Around 1455, he was granted the title of Eristavi (duke) of Samokalako (Kutaisi, western Imereti, and the surroundings) by the Georgian king George VIII.
 In the early 1460s, Bagrat supported the rebel prince Qvarqvare II Jaqeli, atabeg (prince) of Samtskhe, and the king deprived Bagrat of his duchy.
 In 1463, Bagrat led a coalition of western Georgian nobles who met and defeated George VIII at the Battle of Chikhori.
 Subsequently, Bagrat captured Kutaisi and was crowned king of Imereti.
 But in return for their aid, the new monarch was obliged to create a principality (samtavro) for each of his four allies.
 Henceforth the Gelovani clan in Svaneti, the Shervashidze (Sharvashidze) in Abkhazia, the Dadiani in Odishi (Mingrelia), and the Vardanidze in Guria ruled as semi-independent princes.